OronNadiv/camera-api/README.md

-# Home Automation - Camera Backend API
+# Home Automation - Camera API
-This backend server allows you to control the cameras from remote.
+Back-end server that handles the camera apis.
+Main functions are:
+* It provides a list of all taken photos.
-The server receives request from the user to take photos.
+* It accepts requests from the user to take photos.
-The user can take one photo from each camera or continuously for specific time period.
+* It accepts requests from the alarm system api to take photos when motion is detected or garage door was opened while armed.
+* It sends push notification to the [raspberry pi camera clients][camera-client-url] asking to take photo(s).

 [![JavaScript Style Guide][standard-image]][standard-url]
 [![Dependencies][dependencies-image]][dependencies-url]